bekk/ndc-graphql-workshop/README.md

 - [Client (React.js)](/client/README.md)

 Your React.js app should now show some html on [http://localhost:3000](http://localhost:3000).
+Inspecting network requests in your browser Developer Console is a neat trick to do debugging.
+GraphQL returns great error responses if something is wrong with the network request,

 ## Task 1 - Basic Queries